eic/epic-prod/docs/RECO/23.05.2/index.md

     DIS , Sub-directory or File Count:2
         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
-                minQ2=100 , Sub-directory or File Count:44645
-                minQ2=1000 , Sub-directory or File Count:52085
-            18x275 , Sub-directory or File Count:2
-                minQ2=100 , Sub-directory or File Count:58139
-            5x41 , Sub-directory or File Count:1
         NC , Sub-directory or File Count:4
-            10x100 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:18300
-            18x275 , Sub-directory or File Count:4
-            5x100 , Sub-directory or File Count:4
-            5x41 , Sub-directory or File Count:3
     EXCLUSIVE , Sub-directory or File Count:3
         DEMP , Sub-directory or File Count:3
-            10on100 , Sub-directory or File Count:332
-            18on275 , Sub-directory or File Count:200
-            5on41 , Sub-directory or File Count:6248
         DVCS_ABCONV , Sub-directory or File Count:3
-            10x100 , Sub-directory or File Count:3547
-            18x275 , Sub-directory or File Count:3422
-            5x41 , Sub-directory or File Count:9368
         TCS_ABCONV , Sub-directory or File Count:3
-            10x100 , Sub-directory or File Count:1
-                hel_minus , Sub-directory or File Count:30300
-            18x275 , Sub-directory or File Count:2
-            5x41 , Sub-directory or File Count:2
-                hel_minus , Sub-directory or File Count:8180
     SIDIS , Sub-directory or File Count:1
         pythia6 , Sub-directory or File Count:2
-            ep_18x275 , Sub-directory or File Count:1
-                hepmc_ip6 , Sub-directory or File Count:146123
-                    noradcor , Sub-directory or File Count:63801
-            ep_5x41 , Sub-directory or File Count:1
 ```